BabyDog090/Python-Telegram-Bot/README.md

 south1907 and DanielTheGeek.

 Create a new issue if you have legit issues and we will do our best to resolve them.

-## Contributing:
-* Fork the repo on Github
-* Clone the repo using `git clone addmember-telegram`
-* Make changes and stage the files: `git add .`
-* Commit the changes: `git commit -m "Changed a few things"`
-* Push the changes to your Github repo: `git push -u origin main`
-* Submit a pull request.